westphae/geomag/README.md

 4. Write function to calculate spherical geocentric coordinates from geodetic coordinates.
 DONE
 5. Write function to read in COF file.
 DONE
 6. Write function to calculate Gauss coefficients at time t from model coefficients.
 DONE
-7. Write function to calculate the magnetic field components X,Y,Z.
+7. Write function to calculate the magnetic field components X,Y,Z. DONE
-8. Write function to calculate the derivatives of X,Y,Z.
+8. Write function to calculate the derivatives of X,Y,Z. DONE
 9. Write function to rotate geocentric values X,Y,Z into ellipsoidal reference frame.
+DONE
 10. Calculate projected components H,F,I,D and their derivatives.
+DONE
+11. Allow WMM coefficients file to be used instead of bindata, use for tests.
+DONE
 11. Write test module to test against WMM test values.
 12. Handle grivation near poles.